 - Black Wall Street Brings Makers, Artists and Indie Entrepreneurs to the River Arts District: From the start, J Hackett had more on his mind than mochas and cold brews.
 When Hackett opened his spacious and modern Grind AVL coffee shop in the River Arts District, he immediately invited other Black entrepreneurs to use the cafe as a pop-up shop.
 But, sensing a greater need, he and co-owner Bruce Waller launched Black Wall Street AVL, an all-purpose hub that serves as a mentorship program, an incubator, a nucleus for networking and advocacy and a physical marketplace for more than 60 Black businesses in Asheville.
 In 2022, visitors can enjoy the first-ever Black Wall Street AVL headquarters in the heart of Asheville’s thriving arts and entertainment district.
 The new space serves as a maker, art and indie business marketplace.

 - GRINDFest, the annual celebration of Black business and culture that launched in 2021, is back in 2022.
 Spearheaded by J Hackett and Bruce Waller of Grind AVL coffee shop, GRINDFest, promoted by its founders as “The Blackest Weekend in Asheville,” is a joyous celebration of food, fun, music, learning and connection.
-The Juneteenth weekend festival kicks off June 17.
+Previously held over Juneteenth weekend, GRINDfest 2022 will be held May 27-30.

 - Reclaiming an Iconic Black Landmark Through Soul Food and Music: Chef Clarence Robinson has deep ties to Southside, a historically Black neighborhood adjacent to downtown that is best known today for its thriving brewery district.
 When Robinson was 10 years old, he would come to the screen door of Rabbit’s Motel to watch Ms. Lou Ella Byrd cook up chitterlings, sizzling fish and stewed-all-day greens.
 Rabbit’s was a Green Book-era landmark that provided safe lodging and good food for traveling luminaries like Richard Pryor and Duke Ellington.
 Today, Rabbit’s has found new purpose as a musician rehearsal space — SoundSpace@Rabbit’s — supporting Asheville’s thriving music scene.
 To fully honor the history of Rabbit’s, owners Claude Coleman Jr. and Brett Spivey partnered with Chef Robinson to open a soul food restaurant, just like the one Ms. Lou Ella used to run.
 Areta’s Soul Food (named for Robinson’s aunt who used to work at Rabbit’s) will feature Southern classics like sweet potato-battered pork chops and golden mac ‘n’ cheese, along with a large variety of vegan dishes.
 INSIDER TIP: Diners who can’t wait for Areta’s 2022 opening can visit Robinson’s food truck, Soul on the Road, for his famous comfort food (including the delectable “Soul Bowl”) in the parking lot of SoundSpace@Rabbit’s.